 The MA in MHC is a licensure track program designed to prepare students for a variety of counseling-centric vocations that require professional credentials.
-Our graduates have gone on to both private practice and positions within larger organizations.
-Potential fields include, but are certainly not limited to, addictions counseling, marriage and family therapy, grief counseling, sexual identity counseling, spiritual abuse counseling, and adolescent therapy.
+Our graduates have gone on to both private practice and positions within larger organizations such as community agencies, clinics, hospitals, managed behavior healthcare organizations, outpatient mental health programs, residential treatment and rehabilitation settings, employee assistance programs, substance abuse treatment programs, and colleges.
+Potential fields include, but are certainly not limited to, addictions counseling, marriage and family therapy, grief counseling, spiritual abuse counseling, and adolescent therapy.
 Additionally, our MA in MHC provides an excellent foundation for doctoral work in counseling psychology and related fields.

 What will I study?